 All my books are based on subjects related in some way to science, presenting a visual narrative of historical and contemporary scientific subjects. with images collected and arranged from a wide variety of sources.

 Some books are about specific scientists, for example William Herschel a scientist and musician, or the Indian mathematical genius Srinivasa Ramanujan.
 Others are concerned with a particular aspect of science, for example the Discovery of Electricity looks at the unusual way in which scientists explored the natural phenomena of electricity, Weaving Numbers follows the development of the computer from the Jacquard loom’, and the genius of Charles Babbage who recognised its potential for his calculating machine.
 Arabic Science East to West, a visual narrative of Arabic science in the 8th Century, takes the simplest overview of this complex subject.

-My latest book, Plant Hunters – Explorers & Adventurers, is a new subject for me, based on a fascination for these early adventurers who brought so many garden plants and exotic species to Britain.
+Plant Hunters – Explorers & Adventurers, is a botanical adventure, based on a fascination for early explorers who introduced thousands of new plant species to Britain.

 limited editions (maximum 10) digitally printed, stitched and hand-bound with screen-printed or digitally printed covers.